-

 Syllabus

 CP1.
 Healthy eating: concepts, dietary guidelines; healthy eating in Portugal and in the World; recommendations for the general population; CP2.
 Nutrition and diet in special populations: children, adolescents, pregnant women, lactating women and older adults; CP3.
-Nutrition and feeding in chronic non-communicable diseases: obesity, diabetes mellitus, cancer and cardiovascular disease.
+Nutrition and feeding in chronic non-communicable diseases: obesity, diabetes mellitus, cancer and cardiovascular disease; CP4.
+Methodologies for assessing nutritional status and food intake.

 -